TIME BANDITS

 As executive producer Harrison could also go through the arduous nuclear option of withdrawing his money (George and Denis mortgaged their Handmade Films office building to fund TIME BANDITS.
 George had "pawned" his London home and office building to fund 1979's Life of Brian).

 Withdrawing their money from the movie is exactly what Lord Bernard Delfont of EMI did to the Pythons when he decided that the script big studio EMI bought for Life of Brian was "Blasphemous".
-And of course, if little studio, Handmade Films, did it, it would make news across the international movie press, poisoning the waters of George's fledgling production company in only its second outing.
+And of course, if little studio, Handmade Films, withdrew, it would make news across the international movie press, poisoning the waters of George's fledgling production company in only its second outing.

 Meanwhile John Cleese came aboard, but only if he could play the part that Michael Palin wrote for himself, otherwise he was out.
 The more Pythons the more audience draw after all.
 Terry and particularly Michael gave in and, in doing so, felt they were already compromising enough.
 Fucking Cleese, man!
 Also, Sir Ralph Richardson set about red-inking his lines in the script.